-In the industrial gas segment, the company changed its strategy of sourcing its supply of oxygen gas.
-In certain areas, it now procures liquid oxygen from a third party supplier--which it converts to gaseous form using appropriate equipment--that enables it to obtain supply at lower cost and to price its product more competitively, thus increasing sales volume.
-Moreover, in the aftermath of typhoon "Yolanda", the company was able to keep its supply and marketing network intact while certain competitors took time to recover.
+In the industrial gas market, as stated in a previous report, the company altered its method of sourcing oxygen gas.
+Instead of manufacturing all its supply, in certain areas, it procures liquid oxygen from a third-party supplier which is then converted to gaseous form using appropriate equipment.
+This allows the company to obtain the product at lower cost and price it more competitively, thus increasing sales volume.